alonso130r/knowledge-distillation/README.md

 NOTE - running the experiments is difficult, due to the EXLlamaV2 library.
 Some of its details are finicky and less than straightforward to use.

 ## Dependencies:
+#### These MUST be exact to ensure correct model behaviour.
+We noticed that newer versions may completely kill the functionality of the student models.
 Python Version: 3.11.9
 Torch Version: 2.4.0
+Transformers Version: 4.44.2
+PEFT Version: 0.12.0

 [EXLlamaV2](https://github.com/turboderp/exllamav2): V0.1.8